Babacar Sarr: Career

-Trial
+Rape trial

+In July 2024, media said that [one of the two] prosecuting authorities in Norway, have made a 5 year extension, for bringing Babacar to justice; The warrant for his arrest is due to expire in 2029.

-As of 2023, he is an international fugitive wanted for failing to appear in appellate court in Norway, after he was acquitted in the lower court, regarding the rape charge.
+Earlier (and as of 2023), he is an international fugitive wanted for failing to appear in appellate court in Norway, after he was acquitted in the lower court, regarding the rape charge.

 In August 2018 at Molde District Court, Sarr was acquitted of one case of rape whilst a player of Molde.
 In 2023 media quoted the court verdict: the accuser woke up, "wearing a top, a jacket and a handbag (shoulder bag).
 The strap of the handbag was over her one shoulder, on the outer surface of the jacket [...]
 The possibility of Sarr [... and her] having had intercourse [...] while Visnes [the accuser] was dressed like that, is quite unlikely".
 He was then sentenced to pay reparation to the woman.

 As of 2021, the case is under appeal.
 He is wanted by Interpol as of 2023; the international arrest warrant, is scheduled to run until 2025.
 In 2021, media wrote that Sarr no longer resides in Saudi Arabia.

 In March 2020, the Supreme Court rejected the appeal from Sarr, who was sentenced to pay 150.000 Kroner in compensation to the woman in this rape case.
 The compensation judgement is thus final.